PirompatA/Bootcamp/Readme.md

-This is iphone price 500;
+This is for git push